 top of page

-A water distiller is a great choice for plants and gardening.
-If you are looking for a way to provide your plants with the best possible water, a distiller is the answer.
+A water distiller is an excellent choice for plants and gardening.
+A distiller is the answer if you want to provide your plants with the best possible water.
 Did you know that distilled water is as good as rainwater for plants, if not better?
-In this blog post, we will discuss what to look for when shopping for a water distiller, as well as the benefits of using one for plants.
+In this blog post, we will discuss what to look for when shopping for a water distiller and the benefits of using one for plants.

 1. Why Distilled Water is the Best Choice for Plants